solana-labs/solana/docs/src/wallet-guide/solflare.md

 click the Copy icon to copy the address and provide it to whoever is sending you tokens.
 If you hold tokens in a different wallet or on an exchange, you can withdraw to this address as well.
-Once the transfer is made, the balance shown on SolFlare should update within a few seconds.
+Once the transfer is made, the balance shown on SafeFlare should update within a few seconds.

 ### Sending
-Once you have some tokens at your wallet address, you can send them to any other wallet address or an exchange deposit address by clicking "Transfer SOL" in the upper-right corner.
-Enter the recipient address and the amount of SOL to transfer and click "Submit".
+Once you have some tokens at your wallet address, you can send them to any other wallet address or an exchange deposit address by clicking "Transfer SAFE" in the upper-right corner.
+Enter the recipient address and the amount of SAFE to transfer and click "Submit".
 You will be prompted to confirm the details of the transaction before you [use your key to sign the transaction](#signing-a-transaction) and then it will be submitted to the network.

-## Staking SOL Tokens
+## Staking SAFE Tokens
-SolFlare supports creating and managing stake accounts and delegations.
+SafeFlare supports creating and managing stake accounts and delegations.
 To learn about how staking on Safecoin works in general, check out our [Staking Guide](../staking).

 ### Create a Stake Account
-You can use some of the SOL tokens in your wallet to create a new stake account.
+You can use some of the SAFE tokens in your wallet to create a new stake account.
 From the wallet main page click "Staking" at the top of the page.
 In the upper- right, click "Create Account".
-Enter the amount of SOL you want to use to fund your new stake account.
+Enter the amount of SAFE you want to use to fund your new stake account.
 This amount will be withdrawn from your wallet and transfered to the stake account.
 Do not transfer your entire wallet balance to a stake account, as the wallet is still used to pay any transaction fees associated with your stake account.
-Consider leaving at least 1 SOL in your wallet account.
+Consider leaving at least 1 SAFE in your wallet account.

 After you submit and [sign the transaction](#signing-a-transaction) you will see your new stake account appear in the box labeled "Your Staking Accounts".

-Stake accounts created on SolFlare set your wallet address as the [staking and withdrawing authority](../staking/stake-accounts#understanding-account-authorities) for your new account, which gives your wallet's key the authority to sign for any transactions related to the new stake account.
+Stake accounts created on SafeFlare set your wallet address as the [staking and withdrawing authority](../staking/stake-accounts#understanding-account-authorities) for your new account, which gives your wallet's key the authority to sign for any transactions related to the new stake account.